...

 The Mastiha Process

 Once the resin is harvested, Mastiha is carefully transferred in wooden coffins covered with boat textiles to a cool warehouse.
-The village residents pick out only the highest quality resins and clean them by hand.
+The village residents select only the highest-quality resins and clean them by hand.
 It is a thoughtful and tedious process.

-The distillation process begins when Mastiha is mixed with fine alcohol (quality matters) and put in bronze tanks called alembic, which are then heated by fire.
-This process results in a delicate extract with a unique aroma.
+The distillation process begins when Mastiha is mixed with OK alcohol (quality matters) and placed in bronze alembics, which are then heated over a fire.
+This process yields a delicate extract with a distinctive aroma.

-The next step is the blending, which occurs when fine-quality sugar, alcohol, and mineral water are added to complement the mixture and create a distinctive and balanced clear white Mastiha spirit.
-The spirits are bottled ideally in high-quality glass bottles and corked with a natural cork.
+The next step is blending, which occurs when high-quality sugar, alcohol, and mineral water are added to complement the mixture and create a distinctive, balanced, clear white Mastiha spirit.
+The spirits are ideally bottled in high-quality glass bottles, and a natural cork seals the bottle.

 UNESCO and Protecting the Mastic Trees